Cash Flow Control: The Art of Working Capital Management

 A positive

-working capital indicates sufficiency of assets to meet liabilities whereas a
+working capital indicates sufficiency of assets to meet liabilities whereas a negative working

-shows deficit.
-However
+capital shows deficit.

-a higher surplus
+However a higher

-may indicate that the
+surplus may indicate

-company’s assets are underutilized.
+that the company’s assets are

 Working capital management refes to overseeing and controlling the current assets and liabilities of a company to ensure liquidity